 - Misusing keywords: SEO and keywords will help your page get noticed.
 Two common mistakes are stuffing your content with them and using irrelevant keywords.

 - Not using meta tags properly: Meta tags will help you improve your ranking.
-Most beginners, who are starting with content marketing, tend to ignore this fact and not use meta tags.
+Most beginners, starting with content marketing, tend to ignore this fact and not use meta tags.

 - Not checking Google Analytics: Analytics play a vital role in content marketing.
 It shows you which kind of content works and converts audiences into leads.
 Hence, measure your analytics by using Google Analytics which can help you see where you rank.

 Content is undoubtedly one of the most effective tools in your marketing arsenal – irrespective of the size of your business or team.
 90% of companies use content in their marketing strategy.
-And it costs 62% less than traditional marketing while generating three times as many leads!
+And it costs 62% less than traditional marketing while generating three times as many leads, according to DemandMetric.
 This is true not just for large companies but can be true for freelancers as well, provided they carefully go about creating high-quality, relevant content with a documented strategy.